Ikechukwu980/cicd-deployment-with-JavaApp-Terraform/README.md

 ** create Jenkins pipeline **
 	  - From Jenkins dashboard click on project
 	  - Name the job and click on pipeline and then ok

+** Access the Sonarqube server with the public IP:9000 and click login
+	Username: admin
+	Password: admin
+	- select create a project
+	- project: JavaWebApp
+	- Enter a name for your token: Jenkins and click generate and click continue
+	- select java and select maven
+	- copy the generated command and paste it on the Jenkinsfile at the sorna-scanner stage

 # Step 8, After the cluster is created we can setup the prometheus and grafana.